The Process of Making Porcelain

 4. Firing

-Firing is a pivotal step in the production of porcelain, converting raw materials into durable, glass-like ceramics.
-This process involves heating the shaped porcelain in a kiln to extremely high temperatures, usually between 1,200 and 1,400 degrees Celsius (2,192 to 2,552 degrees Fahrenheit).
-The intense heat causes vitrification, where the particles within the clay melt and fuse, resulting in a dense, non-porous, and translucent product.
+Firing is critical to the porcelain production process, as it is when raw materials are converted into robust, glassy ceramics.
+Firing is performed by placing the formed porcelain in a kiln at high temperatures ranging from 1200 to 1400 degrees Celsius (2,192 to 2,552 degrees Fahrenheit).
+The high temperatures cause vitrification, wherein particles in the clay melt and bond, producing a dense, non-porous, and translucent substance.

 5. Glazing

-Glazing is a process applied to porcelain tiles to enhance both their appearance and functionality.
-It involves coating the surface of the tiles with a liquid glass mixture, which is then fired at high temperatures.
-This creates a hard, glossy, and impervious layer that boosts the tile’s durability and visual appeal.
+Glazing is a procedure used on porcelain tiles to improve both their appearance and performance.
+The tile surface is coated with a liquid glass mixture, creating a smooth and protective finish.The jar is put into a kiln, and fired under high heat.
+This creates a glossy, hard and impervious surface, which improves durability and looks.

 6. Quality Control